alexundros/maven-check-versions/README.md

   threading: true             # Enables multi-threading for concurrent processing
   max_threads: 8              # Maximum number of threads to use when threading is enabled

-  user: "USER"           # Username for basic authentication
+  user: "USER"                # Default username for authentication
-  password: "PASSWORD"   # Password for basic authentication
+  password: "PASSWORD"        # Default password for authentication

 # Configuration for vulnerability checks
 vulnerability: